 Paste the pixel code in the header of each page of your site.
 You will define the conversion points in the dashboard later on, so there’s no need right now to pick and choose which pages should feature the pixel code.

-Once you have done this, test the pixel’s functionality using our Outbrain Pixel Tracker and ensure that the older pixel version has been removed.
+Once you have done this, test the pixel’s functionality using our Outbrain Pixel Tracker.

 URL-Based conversions allow you to track conversions depending on which page the reader lands on.
 Installing the pixel in the header of every page on your site will allow you to generate different URL-Based events and provide easier tracking.